dastarruer/remote-repo-name/docs/README.md

 ## How to use

 ### Download satellite imagery
+Although there will be an example image in `images/`, you probably want to get your own imagery instead.

-Go onto this website: <https://en-gb.topographic-map.com/>
+To do so, go to this website: <https://en-gb.topographic-map.com/>

 Here you can find topographic data for every place in the world.
 It's great because you can also have the country names in the screenshot, which is great if you want a 3D map to impress your teacher or something.